kraxarn/blog/index.md

 # Welcome!
 Welcome to my blog where I post things and rant about stuff no one cares about.
 Why?
 I dunno.

+# 2021-03-11 - spotify-qt v3.5
+Yes, I'm going to post news about new versions of software I release, and my thoughts about them.
+As for this, I originally wanted to include a lot more in the update, but due to lack of time with me moving to a new aprtment among other things, I just never got time to implement everything I wanted.
+I could've just delayed it a bit more, but I also wanted to get it out, so here it is!
+New biggest thing is a much more stable device selection and automatic resizing of columns in the track list, like the official client.
+I'm also thinking of making updates less frequent than once per month, but we'll see.
+Next update might come out in 1.5-2 months instead.

 # 2021-03-07 - Choosing a game engine
 For many years, I wanted to create a truly cross-platform tower defense game.
 Initially, nothing more came out of it, but in recent time, I've gotten much better at game development and programming in general, to the point where I feel like I could actually make it a reality.
 I also have this semi-tradition to release a new christmas-themed game every other year, so I thought I would combine them, and make a base for a tower defense game, and make it christmas themed to try out.